hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 To be honest, after finishing the lab and looking back, it seems much less difficult than I first read the spec.
 So, do not be too panic.
 Following are my reflections on this lab.
 Feel free to refer to my post, but please hold yourself from conducting AIV.
 OK!
 Buckle up and let's get started!

-*Just shoot me an email if you find it useful, or you have suggestions.
-Your reaching out to me makes me feel less lonely in the world of challenging HW and assignments.*
+*Just shoot me an email if you find it useful, or if you have suggestions.
+Your reaching out makes me feel less lonely in the world of challenging HW and assignments.*

 ## Short Introduction
 The lab requires us to implement a **dynamic memory allocator**.
 In English, we need to implement `init`, `malloc`, `free`, `realloc` and `calloc` functions in C. We also need to implement a debug_func called `mm_checkheap`.
 So on the bright side, we only need to implement 6 functions!
 Easy, right?